Bachelor of Science in Applied Science in Information Technology

 Departmental Upper-Division Electives

 Select at least 9 additional semester hours of upper division Information Technology or CSIS courses.
-CSCI or CIS courses numbered 3000 and above may also be used as electives with advisor approval.
-Additionally, up to 3 semester hours of STEM 4890 may also be used toward the 9 upper-division hours.
+CSCI or CIS courses numbered 3000 and above with advisor approval, and up to 3 semester hours of STEM 4890 may also be used toward the 9 upper-division hours.
 9

 Support Courses